✔ No account fees or minimums ✔ Up to 4.20% APY

 The Takeaway

 When applying for Social Security benefits, having a savings account may or may not impact your eligibility.
-It depends on which program they are applying for.
+It depends on which program you are applying for.
 It is possible to have a savings account while receiving SSDI benefits.
 It’s also possible to have a savings account while receiving SSI, but there are limits regarding how much the value of the applicant’s assets (including what’s in their savings accounts) can be worth to qualify for support.

-Better banking is here with SoFi, NerdWallet’s 2024 winner for Best Checking Account Overall.
-Enjoy up to 4.60% APY on SoFi Checking and Savings.
+Better banking is here with SoFi, NerdWallet’s 2024 winner for Best Checking Account Overall.* Enjoy up to 4.20% APY on SoFi Checking and Savings.

 FAQ